xomicsdatascience/zoDIAq/README.md

 It should go without saying, but CsoDIAq treats .tsv files as tab-deliminated and .csv as comma-deliminated.
 Some pan-human .csv files are tab-deliminated and therefore need to be adapted accordingly.
 3. Outfile Directory: This is a required field.
 Choose a folder that the output files should go into.
+4. CsoDIAq ID Output File: This is a required field.
+Choose the required output from the Peptide/Protein Identification portion.
+The file should end with "allCVs."

 Settings:
 1. Initial Fragment Mass Tolerance (in PPM): Default value is 20.